10up/block-components/README.md

 ```
 ## IsAdmin

 A wrapper component that only renders child components if the current user has admin capabilities.
-The usecase for this component is when you have a certain setting that should be restricted to administrators only.
-For example when you have a block that requires an API token or crenentials you might only want Administrators to edit these.
+The use case for this component is when you have a certain setting that should be restricted to administrators only.
+For example when you have a block that requires an API token or credentials you might only want Administrators to edit these.
 See [10up/maps-block-apple](https://github.com/10up/maps-block-apple/blob/774c6509eabb7ac48dcebea551f32ac7ddc5d246/src/Settings/AuthenticationSettings.js) for a real world example.

 ### Usage
 ```js